Buy-Many Mechanisms for Many Unit-Demand Buyers: Abstract

 \section{Abstract}

 A recent line of research has established a novel desideratum for designing approximately-revenue-optimal multi-item mechanisms, namely the buy-many constraint.
-Under this constraint, prices for different allocations made by the mechanism must be subadditive implying that the price of a bundle cannot exceed the sum of prices of individual items it contains.
+Under this constraint, prices for different allocations made by the mechanism must be subadditive, implying that the price of a bundle cannot exceed the sum of prices of individual items it contains.
 This natural constraint has enabled several positive results in multi-item mechanism design bypassing well-established impossibility results.

-Our work addresses a main open question from this literature involving the design of buy-many mechanisms for multiple buyers.
-Our main result is that a simple sequential item pricing mechanism with buyer-specific prices can achieve an $O(\log m)$ approximation to the revenue of any buy-many mechanism when all buyers have unit-demand preferences over $m$ items.
+Our work addresses the main open question from this literature of extending the buy-many constraint to multiple buyer settings and developing an approximation.

+We propose a new revenue benchmark for multi-buyer mechanisms via an ex-ante relaxation that captures several different ways of extending the buy-many constraint to the multi-buyer setting.
+Our main result is that a simple sequential item pricing mechanism with buyer-specific prices can achieve an $O(\log m)$ approximation to this revenue benchmark when all buyers have unit-demand or additive preferences over m items.
 This is the best possible as it directly matches the previous results for the single-buyer setting where no simple mechanism can obtain a better approximation.

-Our result applies in full generality: even though there are many alternative ways buy-many mechanisms can be defined for multi-buyer settings, our result captures all of them at the same time.
-We achieve this by directly competing with a more permissive upper-bound on the buy-many revenue, obtained via an ex-ante relaxation.
+From a technical viewpoint we make two novel contributions.
+First, we develop a supply-constrained version of buy-many approximation for a single buyer.
+Second, we develop a multi-dimensional online contention resolution scheme for unit-demand buyers that may be of independent interest in mechanism design.